btahir/many-shot/README.md

-# Many-Shot Prediction App
+# Many-Shot Predictions
 ## Overview

-The Many-Shot Prediction App allows users to run multiple predictions using various models, providing a platform to compare and analyze the performance of different AI models.
+The Many-Shot Prediction App allows users to run multiple predictions on the same prompt using various models, providing a platform to compare and analyze the performance of different AI models.
 It supports models from OpenAI and Anthropic, and lets users input a question along with multiple answer options to receive a prediction based on the selected model.

+Recent findings have shown that we can achieve greater predictability in language model outputs by running the same prompt multiple times.
+This app provides an easy way to run the same prompt N times and visualize the results, helping you understand the distribution and consistency of model responses.

+Please add your own API keys for each platform (OpenAI, Anthropic) before running the app.

 ## Getting Started